-Ian Dorais, age 36, is our Vice President, Merchandising & Merchandise Planning and has been with Birks Group since December 2011.
+Ian Dorais, age 37, is our Vice President, Merchandising & Merchandise Planning and has been with Birks Group since December 2011.
 Prior to joining us, he was with Liz Claiborne Canada from November 2007 to December 2011 as Director, Planning and Allocation and then Vice President, Planning and Allocation.
+Mr. Dorais resigned from his position effective June 26, 2015 to pursue other interests.

-Eva Hartling, age 33, is our Vice President, Marketing & Communications and has been with Birks Group since August 2010.
+Eva Hartling, age 34, is our Vice President, Marketing & Communications and has been with Birks Group since August 2010.
 From August 2010 to November 2013, she was Director, Public Relations.
 Prior to joining Birks Group, Ms. Hartling, from 2009 to 2010, was with Telefilm Canada and held the position of Senior Advisor, External Communications.
 From 2007 to 2009, Ms. Hartling was Director, External Communications at Rona Inc., a publicly-traded retailer and distributor of hardware, building materials and home renovation products.
 From 2002 to 2007, she held various positions in public relations.

-Miranda Melfi, age 50, is our Vice President, Legal Affairs and Corporate Secretary and has been with Birks Group since April 2006.
+Miranda Melfi, age 51, is our Vice President, Legal Affairs and Corporate Secretary and has been with Birks Group since April 2006.
 Prior to joining us, Ms. Melfi was with Cascades Inc., a publicly-traded pulp and paper company for eight years and held the position of Vice President, Legal Affairs, Boxboard Group.
 From 1994 to 1998, Ms. Melfi was Vice President, Legal Affairs and Corporate Secretary at Stella-Jones Inc., a publicly-traded wood products company, and from 1991 to 1994, practiced corporate, commercial and securities law with Fasken Martineau DuMoulin LLP.

-Hélène Messier, age 54, is our Vice President & Chief Talent Officer and has been with Birks since November 2000.
+Hélène Messier, age 55, is our Vice President & Chief Talent Officer and has been with Birks since November 2000.
 Prior to joining Birks, she was Assistant General Manager of the Federation des Producteurs de Lait du Québec from November 1997 to November 2000.
 From 1982 to 1997, she held various management positions both in operations and human resources with Bell Canada.

-Marco Pasteris, age 53, is our Vice President, Business Development and has been with Birks since September 1993 in several capacities including Vice President, Finance and Treasurer.
-Prior to joining Birks

-Group, Mr. Pasteris was the representative of the Fata S.p.A. of Pianezza, Italy in Sovitalprodmash, Volsk, Russia (a Fata S.p.A.
+Marco Pasteris, age 54, is our Vice President, Business Development and Support and has been with Birks since September 1993 in several capacities including Vice President, Finance and Treasurer.
+Prior to joining Birks Group, Mr. Pasteris was the representative of the Fata S.p.A. of Pianezza, Italy in Sovitalprodmash, Volsk, Russia (a Fata S.p.A.
 Joint Venture) from 1991 to 1993.
 Before joining Sovitalprodmash, Mr. Pasteris was Controller of International Operations at the Gruppo Finanziaro Tessile S.p.A., Torino, Italy, where he spent six years.